-(2)Basis of preparation
+(2) Basis of preparation

-A.Except for the available-for-sale financial assets measured at fair value, these consolidated financial statements have been prepared under the historical cost convention.

-B.The preparation of financial statements in conformity with the International Financial Reporting Standards, International Accounting Standards, and Interpretations/bulletins as endorsed by the FSC (collectively referred herein as the "IFRSs") requires the use of certain critical accounting estimates.
+- A. Except for the available-for-sale financial assets measured at fair value, these consolidated financial statements have been prepared under the historical cost convention. - B.The preparation of financial statements in conformity with IFRSs requires the use of certain critical accounting estimates.
 It also requires management to exercise its judgment in the process of applying the Group's accounting policies.
 The areas involving a higher degree of judgment or complexity, or areas where assumptions and estimates are significant to the consolidated financial statements are disclosed in Note 5.